GemiNavigate/GemiHub/README.md

 The messages from all sources are compiled into a central corpus, and when queried utilizes RAG with Gemini 1.5 pro to answer based on relevant information of the targeted region.

 By intgrating the interesting mechanism of "Leaving a message at a spot for others to find", and the idea that "If I provide information, I can get information when I want to", the app explores the possibilities of an AI integrated
+<video src="https://drive.google.com/file/d/1-c1vhY34q0JjK2FYFTdky-WX0Mmko52e/view?usp=sharing" width="320" height="240" controls></video>
 ![alt text]([https://www.youtube.com/watch?v=video-id](https://drive.google.com/file/d/1-c1vhY34q0JjK2FYFTdky-WX0Mmko52e/view?usp=sharing))
 [DEMO Video](https://drive.google.com/file/d/1-c1vhY34q0JjK2FYFTdky-WX0Mmko52e/view?usp=sharing)
 # structure